top of page

 bg.png.webp

-SMILE - repair of 12 shelters for IDPs with the support of Terre des hommes
+SMILE – renovation of 12 shelters for IDPs with the support of Terre des hommes

-The goal of the support program was to improve the living conditions for IDPs, to create comfortable living in the existing centers of the IDPs.
-During the implementation of the project, 12 MCPs were selected in the Khmelnytskyi region, where internally displaced persons lived.
+The aim of the support program was to improve housing conditions for IDPs, create comfortable living conditions in existing compact accommodation centers for internally displaced persons.
+During the project implementation, 12 collective accommodation centers in Khmelnytskyi region were selected, in which internally displaced persons lived.

-In general, the program of support of Centers of collective living in Khmelnytskyi region "Smile - Support of children, youth and their families during a crisis situation in Ukraine" covered 375 people, 78 of them children.
+In general, the support program for collective accommodation centers in Khmelnytskyi region "Smile - support for children, youth and their families during the crisis situation in Ukraine" covered 375 people, including 78 children.

 bg.png.webp

-Renovation of 10 centers for compact residence of IDPs in Khmelnytsky region with the support of the Foundation of France
+Renovation of 10 compact accommodation centers for internally displaced persons in Khmelnytskyi region with the support of the Foundation of France

-The purpose of the support program was to improve living conditions (repair, purchase of equipment) for IDPs, to create comfortable living conditions in the existing 10 centers of compact accommodation for IDPs in Khmelnytskyi region.
+The goal of the support program was to improve housing conditions (repair, purchase of equipment) for IDPs, create comfortable living conditions in the existing 10 compact accommodation centers for internally displaced persons in Khmelnytskyi region.

 bg.png.webp